Clarifai/docs/docs/api-guide/model/custom-model-walkthrough.md

 :::

-To get started training your own model, you must first add images that already contain the concepts you want your model to see.
+To get started training your own model, you need to first add images that already contain the concepts you want your model to see.

 <Tabs>